lukecjohnson/dot/README.md

-# x —
-`x-` is a preprocessor that adds reusable components with properties and slots to standard HTML.
+`x-` (pronounced "ex dash") is a preprocessor that adds reusable components with properties and slots to standard HTML.

-## Components
+### Components
 Components are created with a standard HTML file in the `components` directory.
 Properties are defined with a basic template syntax:
 ```html